jonretting/geforce-driver-check/README.md

 - use double underscore for function names
 - switch all variables to lowercase
 - add additional recursive mkdir error handling

-#### 1.078 :
-- improve naming conventions
-- replace all echo's with printf
-- remove eronious unimplemented vars and conditions
-- improve excluded package array handling for 7z extraction
-- add more return code handling for fallback cd
-- drop pointless cat commands
-- drop sed for substring match replacement
-- add quoting to prevent some word splitting where possible

 INFO:
 -----